tim50687/What_I_Learned/html_css/htmlBasic.md

 - `tr` - table row.
 To define a row.
   - `th` - header cell.
-    - `colspan="2"` - colspan sttribute.
+    - `colspan="2"` - colspan attribute.
 Determine how many columns this cell should expand to.
 (Default is 1)
   - `td` - data cell.

 > We want to tell search engine that in this table we have two sections, a header and a body.